AndrewJBateman/ionic-angular-world-data/README.md

 * The [Rest Countries API v3](https://restcountries.com/) has a number of endpoints that can be used to search for info.
 I have used the endpoints: `All?fields=name,capital,region,flags`, Name & Region.
 The [API Response Example](https://restcountries.com/#api-endpoints-response-example) was useful to create my http interface class.
 * [Leaflet maps](https://leafletjs.com/) displays a map of the chosen country that the user can zoom in and out of.
 * [Angular KeyValuePipe](https://angular.io/api/common/KeyValuePipe) used to extract values from key-value pairs
+* Latest Angular flow control template syntax used - @for and @if.

 ## :camera: Screenshots